 Team Startup

 There are two methods which can be used to allow teams to login to a PC2 contest: the PC2 Team Application client and the PC2 Team Web client.
-Using the Team Application client requires installing PC2 on each team machine, whereas using the Team Web client allows teams to use a browser to connect to the contest but requires providing an external web server and installing the PC2 Team web pages into the web server.
+Using the Team Application client requires installing PC2 on each team machine, whereas using the Team Web client allows teams to use a browser to connect to the contest.

 If you are going to use the PC2 Team Application client, perform the following steps to install the client on each team machine: